RillingDev/ok/README.md

 ## Compatibility

-Ok should work in all browsers that support the following:
+Ok.js should work in all browsers that support the following:

 -   <https://caniuse.com/form-validation>
 -   <https://caniuse.com/mdn-api_htmlinputelement_setcustomvalidity>